pasko-zh/brzo_i2c/README.md

 - 0 : All i2c commands were executed without errors
 - errors
-	 - 1 : Bus not free
+	 - 1 : Bus not free, i.e. either SDA or SCL is low
 	 - 2 : Not ACK ("NACK") by slave during write: Either the slave did not respond to the given slave address; or the slave did not ACK a byte transferred by the master.
 	 - 4 : Not ACK ("NACK") by slave during read, i.e. slave did not respond to the given slave address
 	 - 8 : Clock Stretching by slave exceeded maximum clock stretching time.
 Most probably, there is a bus stall now!